 - Records of untaxed income and benefits

-The application itself should take 2-3 hours, and can be submitted online.
-It should take about three days to get your "results" - the student aid report outlining your federal aid eligibility.
+The application itself should take around an hour, and can be submitted online.
+It should take three to five days to get your "results"—the student aid report outlining your federal aid eligibility.
 You can even estimate your eligibility before you apply using the FAFSA4caster.

 For detailed information on how to submit a FAFSA, check out our Pell Grant guide.